MLBazaar/mit-d3m-ta2/README.md

 make install
 ```

-It will request a username and password for the D3M gitlab instance, as some of the dependencies
-are not public.

 For development, use the `make install-develop` command instead, which will install the project
 in editable mode and also install some additional code linting tools.